Mr. Right Again for Her

 “I…” Allowing the shutters to open a crack, Thea regarded the second boarding pass like it was a coiled snake.
 “I can’t.”

 “You can if we scrub your schedule to match mine.”
-Tess dramatically twirled her way across the room, making her floral sundress swirl around her ankles as she came to a halt in front of Thea’s desk.
+Lacey dramatically twirled her way across the room, making her floral sundress swirl around her ankles as she came to a halt in front of Thea’s desk.
 “Which I stayed up until the middle of the night doing.
-Guess you hadn’t noticed that yet, either.”
+Guess you haven’t noticed that yet, either.”

 “You succeeded.”
-The stressed look that flitted across Thea’s pale features indicated that it wasn’t the happy surprise Tess had intended it to be.
+The stressed look that flitted across Thea’s pale features indicated that it wasn’t the happy surprise Lacey had hoped it might be.
+This was more along the lines of what she'd been worried she might get.

 “Oh, my lands, Thea!
 Cheer up!
 It’s a rodeo we’re talking about, not a funeral.
 A real, lasso-swinging, cowboy-riding rodeo!
 It’s been years since I’ve been to one.”
 A decade of beauty pageants had fiercely dictated her schedule up to this point.
 Now that she’d made it to the top of her game, though, she was trying to loosen up a little.
 Being crowned Miss Texas meant she’d earned the right to live again.